How Often Should You Replace Makeup Brushes?

 Natural makeup brushes have bristles that are made of animal hair, such as goats, squirrels, or sables.

-This is why it’s important to wash your natural makeup brushes thoroughly at least once a week using a special cleanser that is safe to use on natural bristles.
+This is why it’s essential to wash your natural makeup brushes thoroughly at least once a week with a cleanser safe for natural bristles.

 Makeup Sponges